 Also known as alimony in other states, is a legal obligation for one spouse to provide financial support to the other spouse during separation and after divorce.
 Spousal support that is agreed to or awarded after the date of separation and until a divorce is finalized is called temporary spousal support.
 Spousal support that is agreed to or awarded after a divorce is finalized is call permanent spousal support.
 Spousal support is available to either a husband or wife and is awarded to help one spouse attain the marital standard of living.
-Contact Sacramento Family Law Attorney to discuss obtaining, modifying or terminating spousal support.
+Contact a California Family Law Attorney to discuss obtaining, modifying or terminating spousal support.

 Spousal Support Modification

 You can request to change a spousal support order if you can show that there has been a “change in circumstances” since the spousal support order was made.
 The supported party no longer needs support or the supporting party can no longer afford to paid support.

 Spousal support is terminated by death, remarriage, or by a court order.
 A spouse is given support for a reasonable amount of time to become self-supporting.
 In marriages lasting less than 10 years, a reasonable amount of time is generally considered to be half the length of the marriage.
 In marriages that last longer than 10 years, a court will require the supported spouse to become self-supporting as soon as reasonably possible.
 California law does not require lifetime support and spousal support can be terminated at any time.